doncullen/tictactoe/README.md

 # Tic-Tac-Toe
-An Javascript experiment in developing a basic game using rudimentary AI
+A Javascript experiment in developing a basic game using rudimentary AI

 # Demo
 To try it out, visit: http://doncullen.github.io/tictactoe